alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

 <!-- TODO: Add team leader/manager information ie. talking to multiple departements -->
 <!-- TODO: Add same info to description in work experience -->
 # The Solution
 Developed an algorithm and dashboard to monitor the progression and customer satisfaction of the clients' homes.
-The algorithm sends surveys to clients and the dashboard updates survey statuses.
+The algorithm sends surveys to the clients and the dashboard updates survey statuses.
 - Infrastructure
   - [Pulumi](/tags/pulumi) to create the backend
   - [GitLab](/tags/git-lab-ci) as the CI/CD environment